 Seasoning with spices can be intimidating if you’re not familiar with it, but – like painting – with the right tools and practice, you’ll be cooking up a masterpiece in no time.

-We created our Guide to Flavoring with Spices infographic to show you some of the most common spices that are hiding in your cupboard and how to use them.
-This chart will give you an idea of the flavor each spice will add to your meal, what spices go well together, and what foods to add them to.
+We created our Guide to Flavoring with Spices ebook to show you some of the most common spices that are hiding in your cupboard and how to use them.
+This guide (along with our Guide to Flavoring with Herbs) — yours for just $9.99 — will give you an idea of the flavor each spice will add to your meal, what spices go well together, and what foods to add them to.

 Guide to Flavoring with Spices